-Since 11 January 2018, Facebook is now prioritising posts that create meaningful conversations, especially those from family and friends.
+Facebook now prioritises posts that create meaningful conversations, especially those from family and friends.
 To ensure that the time users spend on Facebook is time well spent, Facebook has made changes to their News Feed algorithm.
 People now have more opportunities to interact with the people they care about.

 Facebook believes the person-to-person connection is more valuable than the person-to-page connection.

 So what does this mean for business owners?
 Facebook is making it even harder for business pages to be seen in news feeds – even if someone has liked the page.
 In fact, the number of ‘Likes’ you have is pretty much redundant now.

 The algorithm is broken down into four components.
 These focus on providing Facebook users with a better overall experience: